paulshorey/cocktails/README.md

 # Background

-This was based on my previous React experiment, which I used to practice NextJS server-side-generated dynamic routes and functional testing.
+This was based on a [React SSR experiment](https://dogs.paulshorey.com) I did to practice NextJS server-side-generated dynamic routes and functional testing.
 That one uses HTTP calls to the awesome [dog.ceo](https://dog.ceo) API.
-Check it out: https://dogs.paulshorey.com

 ## Todo:

-* pagination (or infinite scroll)
+- pagination (or infinite scroll)
-* more testing (barely started)
-* more features (user-specify which columns to show/hide)

 ## Testing: